-The Manager is entitled to increase its fees per annum up to a maximum of 2.00 percent of the Net Asset Value attributable to each Class.
+The Manager is entitled to increase its Management Fees up to a maximum of 2.00 per cent per annum of the Net Asset Value attributable to each Class.
 Shareholders will be notified in writing in advance of any proposed increase of such fees up to such maximum.